mircealungu/mircea/students.md

  Also, when contacting me for a project please **send me 0) your degree programme 1) a recent CV, 2) a transcript of your grades, and 3) a link to your GitHub repository**.
 This helps me understand what are your strengths and weaknesses and guide you towards more appropriate projects.

  If you're curious about how a thesis with me might look like, you can find several past [Thesis-Examples](notes/Thesis-Examples.md) on this website.

+## Thesis in Collaboration with Companies

+My default answer is no for supervisions where you work for a company.
+The only exceptions are if:

+- There is a clear research question that is relevant and publishable in one of the software engineering conferences; and that if the work turns out well, the company is ok with publishing the research (surely anonymized if necessary)

+- You put me in contact with somebody responsible at the company (e.g. CTO) that can explain to me that the problem is something that the company really cares about; I've done "work" in the past for some middle manager that had some idea, and then a student spent a whole thesis on it, only to find out in the end that it wasn't that important after all.